 This larch, as you may recall, adores "entertainment; and in bygone years, she has "fulfilled" this need by watching television through the windows of the building directly north of me!

-Finally my larch has come to her senses and avoids the boob tube in order to focus on the beauty around her, such as a hairy woodpecker, as well as a chickadee, who have both (at different times) "perched" near her as seen in the images below.
+Finally my larch has come to her senses and avoids the boob tube in order to focus on the beauty around her, such as a Downy woodpecker, as well as a chickadee, who have both (at different times) "perched" near her as seen in the images below.